1999 Men's Hockey Asia Cup

-The 1999 Men's Hockey Asia Cup was the fifth tournament to date in Hockey Asia Cup for men.
+The 1999 Men's Hockey Asia Cup was the fifth edition of the Hockey Asia Cup for men.
 It was held from November 18 to November 28, 1999 in Kuala Lumpur, Malaysia.
 The winner of this tournament qualified for the 2002 Men's Hockey World Cup in Malaysia.
 South Korea defeated Pakistan 5-4 in the final to win their second title.
+India came in third.